Family interaction while in rehab is an important part of the recovery process.

 - Find ways to be an active part of their recovery; support all aspects of their recovery.

 Rehab facilities have varying policies on family visitation.
 Some services may require that your loved one has been in treatment for a certain amount of time before there is family interaction.
-This can be due to the need for detoxing from their addiction.
+This can be due to the need for detox from their addiction.
 The center will probably have restricted areas, and you may only have access to common areas.
 Speak to someone at the rehab facility to find out hours of visitation and when counseling might be available; then, use the resources available.